-How HR Can Help Navigate Change
+How Can HR Help Navigate Change?

 Before agents of change follow through on their plans, it’s essential to know how that change will affect the organization’s arguably most important resource: its employees.
 HR team members serve as mediators between structural change managers and those who will be affected.
 It’s therefore essential that HR professionals are involved to educate employees and carry out conflict resolution, if necessary, since major changes like downsizing can result in significant friction between management and employees.